Danny & the Juniors: Awards and recognition

 Danny & the Juniors were inducted into The Vocal Group Hall of Fame in 2003, and the group was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame on November 22, 2013.

 Singles

 Albums

-Despite the sizable output released by Danny & The Juniors from the late 1950s to early 1960s, no albums were ever released during that time.
+Despite the sizable output released by Danny & The Juniors from the late 1950s to early 1960s, no albums were released during that time.
 The first compilation album was released in 1983: Rockin' With Danny and The Juniors on MCA; this was followed over the years by several other compilations on vinyl and CD.